leocg/Hackintosh-Dell-G5-5590/README.md

 - Updated to OpenCore 0.9.2 and corresponding kexts (https://dortania.github.io/hackintosh/updates/2023/05/10/acidanthera-may.html).
 - Updated to macOS Ventura 13.4 using software updater without issues with OpenCore 0.9.2.
 - Added 4k display compatibility (still can't get more than 30hz @ 4k.
 Not sure if it's a hardware cap or soft cap.
 Bought an USB-C 4k 60hz adapter from UGREEN but it didn't work.
 Also didn't work on Windows.
 I can get 4k 60hz on windows using HDMI port attatched to RTX 2060).

-**MARCH 31 2023** (v4.3)

-- Updated to macOS Ventura 13.3 using software updater without issues with OpenCore 0.9.0.

 **View past updates on [Changelog.md](https://github.com/leocg/Hackintosh-Dell-G5-5590/blob/master/Changelog.md)**